Feather provides you with a few options how to add page templates.

 The recommended way to create page templates is to use packages.
 Packages are suitable for cases when you want to base your templates on frontend frameworks, for example, Bootstrap.
 To create a page template in such cases add a layout file inside folder ~/ResourcePackages/YourPackageName/Mvc/Views/Layouts, following the naming conventions.
 For more information about packages, see Feather: Resource packages overview.

 NOTE: If the ResourcePackages folder does not contain any packages, the widget templates are loaded from Feather or from the MVC folder of SitefinityWebApp, in case this folder contains files with names that follow the naming convention.
 Templates from the source of Feather have the lowest loading priority, templates in the MVC folder of SitefinityWebApp have higher priority, and templates from a package have the highest loading priority.

 Another option to add a new layout file is inside the ~/MVC/Views/Layouts folder, Feather generates a pure MVC page template with a title matching the layout file name.
 This way you can immediately start using this template that is based on the layout file.

-If you rename the layout file the relationship with the page template breaks and a new page template is created.
+NOTE: The template and the layout file are connected via the naming convention.
+If you rename the layout file, the relationship with the page template breaks and a new page template is created.

-If you delete the generated page template, it will not be generated again, unless you delete and then re-add the layout file while you have the Sitefinity CMS instance up and running as a process.
+If you delete the generated page template, it is not generated again, unless you delete and then re-add the layout file while you have the Sitefinity CMS instance up and running as a process.
 Another option is to manually create a pure MVC page template that follows the naming convention.
 For example, if you have a MyMvcLayout.chtml file, the template must be titled MyMvcLayout.
 If the file is inside a package named MyPackage, the template must be named MyPackage.MyMvcLayout.